UA-29526872-1

 5. Bring the divider back into the drawer

 My rule: Never attach dividers to the drawer.
-They should fit nice and tight, but you should be able to get them out of the drawer without any trouble.
+They should fit nicely and tight, but you should be able to get them out of the drawer without any trouble.

 My two reasons why I don't attach them to the drawer are: Changing the drawer's pulls would be a pain with those extra pieces inside.
 And, if I change my utensils or buy new stuff, I might want to reconfigure those spaces to fit those new items.

-Well, I hope you've found new tips and ideas on how to bring organization to those messy drawers.
+Well, I hope you've found new tips and ideas on bringing organization to those messy drawers.

-I would love for you to share any tips you might have down the sleeve.
+I would love for you to share any tips you might have.
 Thanks! ;)

 *This post contains affiliate links.*